 Fees are subject to change.
 To hear the most current total instructional fee charges by course, call ASSIST at (940) 565-3701.

-All applicants to the University of North Texas' Toulouse School of Graduate Studies must pay a $25 (U.S. citizens and permanent residents aliens) or $50 (all others, i.e., international students) non-refundable admission application fee.
+International students applying to the University of North Texas Toulouse School of Graduate Studies must pay a $75 non-refundable admission application fee.
 The fee must be paid in U.S. dollars.

 UNT provides for the payment of tuition and fees during the fall and spring semesters through the following alternatives: